ozcanay/TemplateMetaprogramming/README.md

 # SFINAE

+SFINEA is a way of controlling overload resolution.
 SFINAE came up when we introduced std::enable_if.
 It helps to have different overloads for templates.

 "Substitution Failure Is Not An Error".
 Very briefly: the compiler can reject code that “would not compile” for a given type.
 SFINAE relies on the compiler **not being allowed to produce an error** if an overloaded function isn’t valid.